UKCloud/documentation/articles/azure/azs-faq.md

 ### How quickly can I scale my service up or down?

-You can scale your UKCloud for Microsoft Azure services either via the UKCloud for Microsoft Azure portal or using the Azure API.
+You can scale your UKCloud for Microsoft Azure services either via the UKCloud Azure Stack portal or using the Azure API.
 This will typically take a few minutes to action.
 However, if you are likely to increase your requirements significantly, you are advised to plan this with your allocated Technical Account Manager.

 ## Support